Dordogne Castles and Chateaux

 The Dordogne region of France is reputed to have 1001 castles and chateaux.
-Many of these castles are open to the public.
+Many of these castles are open to the public, and several of them are among the principal attraction in the department.

 Between Sarlat and Les Eyzies there is a fascinating castle: The Chateau de Commarque.
 The ruins of this castle and fortified village were amazingly hidden under vegetation for 350 years.
 The site includes towers and houses of knights carved in the rock.